Nrobi71/Nrobi71/README.md

 - 👋 Hi, 👀 I’m interested in React, Python, Java and C#
-- 🌱 I’m efficient in HTML, CSS, JS, PostgreSQL, C++, Visual Studio, Node, and IntelliJ
+- 🌱 I’m efficient in HTML, CSS, JS, PostgreSQL, C++, Java, Visual Studio, Node, and IntelliJ
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: nysrobinson@gmail.com, nrobi71@wgu.edu